-consultation with a VR Manager first;
+consultation with a VR Manager first; and

-University of Texas Southwestern (UTSW) technical review of the letter of specification; and
+University of Texas Southwestern (UTSW) technical review of the letter of specification.

-State Office Orthotic and Prosthetic Review Committee (OPRC) approval.
+Orthotic and Prosthetic Review Committee (OPRC)

 If the letter of specification contains a prosthetic component with an unlisted MAPS code, consult with the VR Manager and then send the letter to the State Office Orthotic and Prosthetic Review Committee (OPRC).
 The component must be approved for purchase by the OPRC regardless of the cost.

 An OPRC review is required even when the customer's comparable benefit is expected to pay for the major portion of the cost of the prosthesis or orthosis.